christophervoigt/blog/src/content/dnd/tion.md

     text: 'Summon a spectral duplicate (AC 17, 1 HP) within 15 ft.
 You can move it, make attacks from its space, and once per turn swap places with it for free (up to 15 ft).'
   - source: Echo Knight
     name: Unleash Incarnation
-    text: 'When you take the Attack action, make one additional melee attack from your echo''s space - a number of times equal to your Constitution modifier (3) per long rest.'
+    text: "When you take the Attack action, make one additional melee attack from your echo's space - a number of times equal to your Constitution modifier (3) per long rest."
   - source: Leonin
     name: Darkvision
     text: 'You can see in dim light within 60 ft as if it were bright light, and in darkness as if it were dim light (grayscale only).'